simonraschke/vesicle/README.md

 # vesicle
-A fast, concurrent, shared memory MD simulator
+A fast, concurrent, shared memory MD and MC simulator